willjw3/devDiary/content/blog/full-stack-apollo-graphql-tutorial-pt-1-setup/index.md

 ```
 <br>

 The `saveRecord` mutation does exactly what the name implies, it saves a record of a quake of specific interest to the user.
 The `deleteRecord` mutation deletes a specific record the user no longer wishes to have in the `records` list.
-We've made it so both of these mutations provide a response to show a user that their list of records has been updated.
+We've made it so both of these mutations provide a response to show a user whether their list of records has been updated or not.
 That response has a type as well.

 **The RecordUpdateResponse Type**
 <br>